 The model will increase coordination and collaboration between primary care clinicians and the specialists to whom they make referrals.
-We believe CPC+ and PCSP clinicians together make ideal APM participants given the advanced clinical transformation criteria in each program.
+We believe that PCSP clinicians who partner with CPC+ and PCF participants make ideal APM candidates given the advanced clinical transformation criteria in each program.

 The PCSP and Medical Neighborhood concept focuses on promoting meaningful collaboration between primary care clinicians and specialists.
-PCSP standards directly address these primaryspecialty communication gaps that harm quality.
+PCSP standards directly address these primary-specialty communication gaps that harm quality.
 To earn PCSP Recognition, practices must document that they meet specific consensus-based standards for high-quality patient-centered care through streamlined referral and care coordination.
 They emphasize patient and caregiver-focused care management, shared decision-making, continuous quality improvement, and use of certified EHR technology to promote interoperability.
 All these features improve primary-specialty coordination, close gaps in care, and improve outcomes.